pyload/pyload/README.md

     pip install --pre pyload-ng

+**Development release use is not recommended**.
+Unexpected crashes may occur.

 ### Build Translations

 > **Note**:
-> - You do not need to build the locale files if you have installed pyLoad through `pip`, because are already included.
+> - You do not need to build the locale files if you have installed pyLoad through `pip`,
+> because are already included.

 Use the command `build_locale` to retrieve and build the latest locale files (translations) for your installation:

     python setup.py build_locale

 Ideally you would use it **before** launching any other build or installation command (eg. `bdist_wheel`).

 Usage